xmhai/techdoc/architecture/microservice.md

 - Business Function
 - Business Organization
 - Change Frequency

 ## Migration
+- How to start
-- Start with new features???
+  - Start with new function/features.
+  - Start with functions required scale up on demand.
+  - Start with frequently changed functions, from the least coupled functionalities.
+  - Prefered to choose functionanlity with user interface.
 - Strangler Pattern
   https://martinfowler.com/bliki/StranglerFigApplication.html
   https://martinfowler.com/bliki/EventInterception.html